rmcconke/blog/_posts/2023-12-06-navier-stokes.md

 #### Viscous stress tensor

-This is the constitutive relation describing how shear is converted to a viscous stress. $$\zeta$$ is the second viscosity or bulk viscosity of the fluid, and is usually assumed to be zero. $$\mu$$ is the dynamic viscosity.
+This is the constitutive relation describing how shear is converted to a viscous stress. $\zeta$ is the second viscosity or bulk viscosity of the fluid, and is usually assumed to be zero. $\mu$ is the dynamic viscosity.
 Shown here is a linear relationship (Newtonian fluid).

 $$\tau = \zeta (\vec{\nabla}\cdot \vec{V})I + \mu [\vec{\nabla}\vec{V} + (\vec{\nabla}\vec{V})^\text{T} - \tfrac{2}{3}(\vec{\nabla} \cdot \vec{V})I ]$$